grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ad-insertion/ad-insertion-about/android-1.4-ad-loc-ad-placer.md

 ---
 description: There are a few ways to determine ad insertion and ad placement.
-seo-description: There are a few ways to determine ad insertion and ad placement.
-seo-title: Ad insertion and placement
 title: Ad insertion and placement
-uuid: 1d4d6364-1c49-402b-9b72-8c185b1c94e1
 ---

 # Ad insertion and placement{#ad-insertion-and-placement}